Teamspeak-Query-Plugin-Framework/tsqpf-plugin-antivpn/README.md

 # AntiVPN
-Prevent users of your Teamspeak server from connecting while using a VPN service.
+Prevent users of your Teamspeak server from connecting using a VPN service.

 ## 💡 How does it work?

-If a user connects your server, the plugin runs a background check if the users IP is listed in a database of VPN server IPs.
+If a user connects to your server, the plugin runs a background check if the users IP is listed in a database of VPN server IPs.

 ## 🚀 Gettings started